 - i.
 The candidate needs to submit new admission form along with processing fee. - ii.
 The candidate's Entrance Test/Interview and already passed coursework with 3.00 CGPA will be exempted. - iii.
 The candidate has to submit admission fee etc. according to the current admission policy. - iv.
 The candidate has to submit research synopsis, bibliography and 05 copies of one page abstract duly forwarded by the Research Supervisor, Chairman and Dean Concerned alongwith date of renewal of proformas issued by the Semester Examination Section. - v.
 The candidate has to apply for new enrolment. - vi.
 The duration of M.Phil will be minimum two years from the date of fresh admission.
 However, the duration of PhD.
 Candidate will be minimum three years from the date of fresh admission. - vii.
-The candidate is required to submit synopsis immediately after Provisional Admission letter and if the candidate has already submitted synopsis, he/she will have to start research work.
+The candidate is required to submit synopsis immediately after Provisional Admission letter and if the candidate has already submitted synopsis, he/she will have to start research work. - viii.
+First Time of Readmission, Coursework Exemption Fee Rs.
+25000/- & Second Time of Readmission, Coursework Exemption Fee Rs.
+50,000/- payable to AERC.

-PH.D.
+PhD.
 PROGRAMME